British Entomology: First edition

 Announcement in the Somerset House Gazette, Volume I, January 1824:

 The initial subscribers' list comprised 167 names, of whom 87 were committing to take the entire work even though the total size and final publication date were then unknown.
 Publication commenced as announced with a proposed print run of 200 copies of each part to be issued monthly over 16 years as annual volumes each of 12 parts – 192 parts in all.
 Each monthly part to comprise three or more, usually four, plates with accompanying text.
+Part 1 included 5 plates but thereafter no part exceeded four plates.
 By January 1839 the list of subscribers had fallen to 142.
 Of the original subscribers, only 31 eventually purchased all 192 first-edition parts on the day of issue and of these, three were joint-subscribers for a single set and two others each purchased two sets.
 Curtis's set is known to have included the later reprints of parts 1 to 8.
 The final subscribers' list of January 1840 shows that two complete sets were sold in December 1839 to previously unrecorded subscribers, "G. Folliott Esq., Chester (proofs)" and "Mrs Butler, Vicar's Cross".
 Curiously, at the time the only occupied dwelling at Vicar's Cross was the mansion owned and occupied by George Folliott and his immediate family and servants, none of whom was named Butler.
-The Butler set almost certainly included all the reprints.

 A complete, sixteen-volume, chronologically bound set was sold from Curtis's estate on 8 June 1863 (John C. Stevens, auctioneer, King Street, Covent Garden, London – Lot 54) but it is not known whether or not this exclusively comprised first-edition parts – it could be the harlequin set now with the British Entomological Society.
 The same sale also included an incomplete set of five volumes (Lot 55), a quantity of faulty prints (Lot 93) and a large quantity of good, loose coloured plates (Lot 95).

 At most, including proofs, just 32 complete first-edition sets, free of reprints, are definitely known to have been issued.